cbdb-project/processing-prompts-by-batch/README.md

 pip install -U openai
 ```

-2. You can obtain a API key by visiting https://platform.deepseek.com.
+2. You can obtain a API key from the LLM API website(For exampel, deep seek users can visit https://platform.deepseek.com).
 After acquiring your API key, save the key to `api_key.txt` in the root directory of the current repository.

 ![image](https://github.com/cbdb-project/processing-prompts-by-batch/assets/8538710/f38a0f0f-732d-4f71-bdbd-b2054831b92d)

 ## Usage

 1. Place your text prompts in a file named `prompts.txt`, with one prompt per line.
+2. (Optional) Add a prefix prompt to the `prompt_prefix.txt` file to include a prefix for each prompt if needed.
-2. Run probat.py.
+3. Run probat.py.
-3. The script will process all prompts and save the outputs in `output.txt`.
+4. The script will process all prompts and save the outputs in `output.txt`.
+If this file already exists, it will be overwritten.

 ## Configuration

 You can adjust the following configurations at the beginning of the script:

-- `TEMP_BATCH_SIZE`: The number of prompts to process in each batch (default: 10).
+     - `TEMP_BATCH_SIZE`: Number of prompts processed in each batch (default is 10).
-- `TIMEOUT`: Base timeout in seconds between batches (default: 0.5 seconds).
+     - `TIMEOUT`: The base delay time between API calls (default is 0.5 seconds).
-- `TIMEOUT_OFFSET`: Additional random timeout offset to prevent consistent timing patterns (default: 0.5).
+     - `TIMEOUT_OFFSET`: The offset for randomizing delay time (default is 0.5).
+     - `LEN_THRESHOLD`: Character length threshold for splitting prompts (default is 2000).
+     - `SEPARATOR_LIST`: List of separators to use when splitting long prompts.

 ## Disclaimer